• Do I have to make an appointment?

 Most appointments last 30-45 minutes depending on what you want to discuss with your consultant.

 • Will you proofread my paper?
 Can I just drop it off and come back later?

-The First-Year Writing Studio is designed to help you learn and practice proofreading strategies and tips to make your work stronger.
+The Bate Center is designed to help you learn and practice proofreading strategies and tips to make your work stronger.
 For these reasons, we are not a proofreading service, and you may not drop off your writing to be edited by a consultant.
 The proofreading and revision process you will go through with your consultant will help you gain a better understanding of your own work.

 • What happens in a session?